Annatto: Cheese

-England is another country that has used annatto to color their cheeses; colorants have been added to Gloucester cheese as early as the 16th century to allow inferior cheese to masquerade as the best Double Gloucester, with annatto later being used for that purpose.
+England is another country that has used annatto to color its cheeses; colorants have been added to Gloucester cheese as early as the 16th century to allow inferior cheese to masquerade as the best Double Gloucester, with annatto later being used for that purpose.
 This usage was subsequently adopted in other parts of the UK, for cheeses such as Cheshire and Red Leicester, as well as colored Cheddar made in Scotland.
 Many cheddars are produced in both white and red (orange) varieties, the only difference between the two being the presence of annatto as a coloring.
 That practice has extended to many modern processed cheese products, such as American cheese and Velveeta.
 Cheeses from other countries also use annatto, including Mimolette from France and Leyden from the Netherlands.

 Cheeses that use annatto in at least some preparations include:

 Chemical composition

 The yellow to orange color is produced by the chemical compounds bixin and norbixin, which are classified as carotenoids.
 The fat-soluble color in the crude extract is called bixin, which can then be saponified into water-soluble norbixin.
 This dual solubility property of annatto is rare for carotenoids.
 The seeds contain 4.5–5.5% pigment, which consists of 70–80% bixin.
 Unlike beta-carotene, another well-known carotenoid, annatto-based pigments are not vitamin A precursors.
-The more norbixin in an annatto color, the more yellow it is; a higher level of bixin gives it a more orange shade.
+The more norbixin in an annatto preparation, the more yellow it is; a higher level of bixin gives it a more orange hue.

 Safety

 Annatto condiments and colorants are safe for most people when used in food amounts, but they may cause allergic reactions in those who are sensitive.
 In one 1978 study of 61 patients with chronic hives or angioedema, 56 patients were orally provoked by annatto extract during an elimination diet.
 A challenge was performed with a dose equivalent to the amount used in 25 g of butter.
-Twenty-six percent of the patients reacted to this color four hours after intake, worse than synthetic dyes such as amaranth (9%), tartrazine (11%), sunset yellow FCF (17%), allura red AC (16%), ponceau 4R (15%), erythrosine (12%) and brilliant blue FCF (14%).
+Twenty-six percent of the patients reacted to this color four hours after intake, worse than synthetic dyes, such as amaranth (9%), tartrazine (11%), sunset yellow FCF (17%), allura red AC (16%), ponceau 4R (15%), erythrosine (12%) and brilliant blue FCF (14%).

 Annatto is not among the "Big Eight" substances causing hypersensitivity reactions which are responsible for more than 90% of food related allergic reactions.
 The US FDA and experts at the Food Allergy Research and Resource Program (FARRP) of the University of Nebraska do not include annatto in the list of major food allergens.